gcgov/framework/readme/mongodb.md

 }
 ```

+See Permits API/App externalWebRequests for full example in use

 ## Attributes for Embedding Models

 These attributes are only relevant on properties that embed other top level *models*.